 - –––, 1990, The Polish School of Philosophy of Medicine: From Tytus Chalubinski (1820–1889) to Ludwik Fleck (1896–1961), Dordrecht, Boston: Kluwer.
 (The books contains a good selection from the works of the main representatives of the School.)

-- ––– (ed.), 2004, Ludwik Fleck: Epistemology and Biomedical Sciences, Volume 35, Number 3, of Studies in History and Philosophy of Biological and Biomedical Sciences.
+- ––– (ed.), 2004, Ludwik Fleck: Epistemology and Biomedical Sciences, in Studies in History and Philosophy of Biological and Biomedical Sciences, Volume 35C, Number 3.

 - –––, 2008, “Ways of Seeing: Ludwik Fleck and Polish Debates on the Perception of Reality, 1890–1947”, Studies in History and Philosophy of Science, 39: 375–83.